Villager who was at Ground Zero to host 9-11 display at First Responders Rec Center

 A Villager who served at Ground Zero will host a display at First Responders Recreation Center in memory of the Sept.
 11, 2001 attack.

-The display, which includes pictures and an audio-visual presentation, will be available for viewing from 10 a.m. to 4 p.m.
+The display, which includes pictures and an audio-visual presentation, will be available for viewing from 9 a.m. to 4 p.m.
 Sunday, Sept.
-10. Villager Gary Kadow will host the two-day display.
+10. Villager Gary Kadow will host presentations every hour on the hour.

+Kadow retired from federal service on Sept.
+11, 1998 and was a volunteer serving as a government liaison officer with the National Red Cross Disaster Services Response Team in Washington D.C. on the morning of Sept.
+11, 2001.

 In 2002, he published, “Ten Days of Hell and Heroes, an eyewitness account of the first days after September 11th” and raised over a quarter-million dollars for the construction of the 9-11 Memorial and Museum in New York City.